laebshade/neochat/README.md

 Neochat is a client for Matrix, the decentralized communication protocol for instant messaging.
-It is a fork of Spectral, using KDE frameworks, most notably Kirigami, KConfig and KI18n.
+It is a fork of Spectral, using KDE frameworks, most notably Kirigami, KConfig, and KI18n.

 ## Get it

-A stable release [is avaiable](https://apps.kde.org/en/neochat) for download for Linux distributions.
+A stable release [is available](https://apps.kde.org/en/neochat) for download for Linux distributions.

 Along with the stable release, a Flatpak version is available for the nightly